 - 1. Typical R-values achieved by adding reflective insulation are given in the explanatory information accompanying Figures 3.12.1.1, 3.12.1.3 and 3.12.1.4.
 Information on specific products may be obtained from reflective insulation manufacturers. - 2.
 The surface of reflective insulation may be described in terms of its emittance (or infra-red emittance) or in terms of its reflectance (or solar reflectance).
-Generally, for the surface of a particular reflective insulation -

-- emittance + reflectance = 1 - 3.
-Some types of reflective insulation may also serve the purposes of waterproofing or vapour proofing. - Solar Heat Gain Coefficient (SHGC) means the fraction of incident irradiance on glazing or a roof light that adds heat to a building's space. - Total R-Value means the sum of the R-Values of the individual component layers in a composite element including any building material, insulation material, airspace and associated surface resistances. - Total U-Value means the thermal transmittance (W/m.K) of the composite element allowing for the effect of any airspace and associated surface resistances. - Ventilation opening means an opening in the external wall, floor or roof of a building designed to allow air movement into or out of the building by natural means including a permanent opening, an openable part of a window, a door or other device which can be held open.
+Generally, for the surface of a particular reflective insulation emittance + reflectance = 1 - 3.
+Some types of reflective insulation may also serve the purposes of waterproofing or vapour proofing. - Renewable Energy Certificate means a certificate issued under the Commonwealth Government's Mandatory Renewable Energy Target Scheme. - Solar Heat Gain Coefficient (SHGC) means the fraction of incident irradiance on glazing or a roof light that adds heat to a building's space. - Total R-Value means the sum of the R-Values of the individual component layers in a composite element including any building material, insulation material, airspace and associated surface resistances. - Total U-Value means the thermal transmittance (W/m2.K) of the composite element allowing for the effect of any airspace and associated surface resistances. - Ventilation opening means an opening in the external wall, floor or roof of a building designed to allow air movement into or out of the building by natural means including a permanent opening, an openable part of a window, a door or other device which can be held open.